AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{sec:comparing-diff-pows}

-For PoW reflection to work effectively, there must be some method of comparing and converting the *work* done by reflecting chains.
+For Proof of Reflection to work effectively, there must be some method of comparing and converting the *work* done by reflecting chains.
 Earlier, we simply *set* a ratio between Bitcoin blocks and Ethereum blocks based on the arbitrary notion of *equal work in equal time*, but that isn't a context that's easy to create and maintain in reality.

 How can we design a system that allows for sensible comparisons between Proofs of Work that use different hashing algorithms?